-Another edition of Get Your Work On and another great addition to the growing number of submissions.
+Another guest post and another great addition to the growing number of submissions.

 This one features the beginning of a project by Mambo Ferido, a street photographer based in Singapore.
 Having chosen a theme, Mambo is now working to make his project a reality.